 11. The Moving Toyshop, Edmund Crispin

-A classic and yet eccentric crime novel, Edmund Crispin’s novel surrounds a murder which has taken place in an Oxford toyshop.
+A classic and yet eccentric crime novel, Edmund Crispin’s novel surrounds a murder which has taken place in a toyshop in Oxford.

-A visiting poet finds an old woman’s strangled corpse in the middle of the night, but, when he returns the next morning, he discovers that the corpse has vanished and the shop has in fact turned into a grocers.
+In the novel, a visiting poet discovers an old woman’s strangled corpse in the middle of the night, But, when he returns the next morning to investigate further, he discovers that the corpse has vanished and the shop has in fact turned into a grocers.
 As he embarks on dissecting the crime, he of course finds a helpful sidekick – the eccentric Gervase Fen who helps him solve the case.

 A hilarious period piece, the two reference more literature throughout the novel than solving crimes.
-Still, it works perfectly in quintessential Oxford and is terrifically fun!
+Still, it works perfectly as a quintessential novel set Oxford and is terrifically fun!

 Feeling inspired to publish your very own novel based in Oxford or at its university?
 Why not take a look at our Creative Writing summer courses.